 For instance, we live at a higher elevation than our nearest town so we tend to be a bit colder in spring and warmer in the fall.
 Dave's Garden says that our average first frost here in zone 7b is October 28th.

-What you can plant in a fall garden
+What to plant in a fall garden

 Short-season and cool-weather crops are the best choices for a fall garden.